-Krisanne is the Executive Director of Catholic Mobilizing Network.
-Krisanne is delighted to step into this role with more than twenty years working in national level social justice advocacy.
-For more than a decade, Krisanne served as senior church relations staff at Bread for the World, a collective Christian voice urging our nation’s decision makers to end hunger at home and abroad.
-Krisanne is co-author of Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures published by Baker Books June 2016.
-She is also adjunct teaching faculty at Eastern University’s Graduate School of Leadership and Development in St. David’s, Pennsylvania.
+Prior to CMN, for more than a decade Krisanne served as senior church relations staff at Bread for the World, a collective Christian voice urging our nation’s decision makers to end hunger at home and abroad.
+Krisanne is co-author of Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures, published by Baker Academic.

-From 2003 to 2005, Krisanne served as the Executive Director of Witness for Peace, a politically independent, faith-based national grassroots organization committed to promoting peace, justice, and non-violence in U.S. foreign policy.
-In the late 90’s Krisanne was an associate with the Latin America Working Group, one of the nation's longest standing religious coalitions dedicated to a just foreign policy in the region.
-She had a special focus on labor rights and corporate responsibility.
-In 1994, Krisanne served for a year in a faith-based domestic service program working alongside migrant farmworkers in Woodburn, Oregon.
+From 2003 to 2005, Krisanne served as the executive director of Witness for Peace, a politically independent, faith-based national grassroots organization committed to promoting peace, justice, and non-violence in U.S. foreign policy.
+In the late '90s, Krisanne worked at the Latin America Working Group, one of the nation's longest standing religious coalitions dedicated to a just foreign policy in the region.
+In 1994, Krisanne served for one year in a faith-based domestic service program working alongside migrant farmworkers in Woodburn, Oregon.

-She has a Master in Theology degree from Boston College (formerly Weston Jesuit School of Theology in Cambridge, Massachusetts).
-Krisanne and her husband Jay reside in Washington, DC with their three children.
+She has a Masters in Theology degree from Boston College (formerly Weston Jesuit School of Theology in Cambridge, Massachusetts).
+Krisanne, her husband Jay, and their three children reside in Washington, DC.